rubinovitz/hackathon-standards/inclusion_tips.md

 * Refrain from asking things like "what does it feel like to be a girl at a hackathon?"
 You should not be saying things that make anyone feel like they should not be at your events.

+* Have showers and other ways to stay groomed.

+* Provide sleeping areas.

 ## After the Event

-## Dietary Needs
-* Healthy food/drinks
-* Ask for allergy information from your participants and utilize it to get food they can eat.

 ## Misc.
 Tips

-* Have showers

 * There is currently a code of conduct in place at all  MLH hackathons.
 Enforce [it](http://www.mlh.io/about/code-of-conduct or http://2014.bitca.mp/conduct).